In this vignette we show how to use WHAM for general simulation

 proj_opts = list(n.yrs=5, use.FXSPR=TRUE, avg.yrs=tail(em$years,5))

-em_proj = project_wham(em, proj.opts = proj_opts, MakeADFun.silent=TRUE) #projected version of the em
+em_proj = project_wham(em, do.sdrep = FALSE, proj.opts = proj_opts, MakeADFun.silent=TRUE) #projected version of the em

 print(advice)